-You will soon be able to download Microsoft's Windows 10 Technical Preview by venturing over to its Windows Insider Program website.
-You'll need a Microsoft account to get it, and it's worth bearing in mind that it's not the finished article so may be a bit rough around the edges.
+Microsoft's Windows 10 Technical Preview is available through its Windows Insider Program website.
+You'll need a Microsoft account to get it, and it's worth bearing in mind that it's not the finished product, so it will be a bit rough around the edges.

 - Is the new OS any good?
 Read our hands on Windows 10 review

-While there is little information regarding the Windows 10 Road Map currently available following the event and the Technical Preview, this is what we know so far regarding the stymied release of Windows 10:
+While information regarding the Windows 10 Road Map slowly trickling through with each reveal event, this is what we know so far regarding the stymied release of Windows 10:

-- The event on September 30 announced the release of the Technical Preview of Windows 10 for laptops and desktops, often referred to as WTP, DP (Developer Preview) or CTP (community technology previews).
-This is just over three years after Microsoft unveiled the first public beta build of Windows 8, known as Windows Developer Preview).
+- The event on September 30, 2014 announced the release of the Technical Preview of Windows 10 for laptops and desktops, often referred to as WTP.

 - The Technical Preview will end sharply on April 15 of next year, which conveniently leaves right off at...

-- Microsoft's Build 2015 conference next April, at which the company will talk more about Universal Apps and likely issue a Windows 10 release date.
+- Microsoft's Build 2015 conference next April, at which the company will have even more announcements and likely issue a Windows 10 release date.